Luther H. Evans: UNESCO

-In 1953 he resigned from the Library to accept a position as UNESCO's third Director-General, the only American to hold this post.
+In 1953 Evans resigned from the Library of Congress to accept a position as UNESCO's third Director-General, the only American to hold this post.

 Evans fired seven UNESCO employees who were US citizens because they refused to submit to a US government loyalty investigation.

-He was active in international peace issues throughout his life, serving in many capacities with educational organizations and commissions.
-He served as President of the United World Federalists in 1970-1976, and his thinking of this period is seen in his testimony before the Committee on Foreign Affairs in the U.S. House of Representatives on February 4, 1975 concerning "The United Nations in the 1970s: Recommendations for U.S. Policy".
-Working with a range of other Americans prominent in foreign policy, including Father Theodore Hesburgh of Notre Dame, Norman Cousins of Saturday Review, James Grant of the Overseas Development Council, anthropologist Margaret Mead, World Federalist Chairman H. Donald Wilson, and World Bank president Robert McNamara, Evans organized an organization called New Directions.
+Evans was active in international peace issues throughout his life, serving in many capacities with educational organizations and commissions.
+He served as President of the United World Federalists in 1970–1976, and his thinking of this period is seen in his testimony before the Committee on Foreign Affairs in the U.S. House of Representatives on February 4, 1975 concerning "The United Nations in the 1970s: Recommendations for U.S. Policy".
+Working with a range of other Americans prominent in foreign policy, including Father Theodore Hesburgh of Notre Dame, Norman Cousins of Saturday Review, James Grant of the Overseas Development Council, anthropologist Margaret Mead, World Federalist Chairman H. Donald Wilson, and World Bank president Robert McNamara.
+Evans organized an organization called New Directions.
 New Directions was to be a U.S. citizen's lobby on international issues modeled on Common Cause.
 It worked for a time, and helped pass the Panama Canal Treaty, but was ultimately unable to find enough funds to sustain it for the long term.

 Later life

 From 1962, he was director of international and legal collections at the Columbia University Libraries until his retirement in 1971.

+In 1972 Evans was awarded American Library Association Honorary Membership.